Netcracker/KubeMarine/documentation/Maintenance.md

 ### Procedure Execution Steps

 1. Verify that Kubernetes cluster has version v1.23+
 2. Match the PSP permission to PSS and define the PSS profile for each namespace in cluster according to the notes above.
 3. Run the `manage_psp` procedure with `pod-security: disabled` option, ensure `admission: psp` is set in `cluster.yaml` preliminary.
 4. Verify if the apllications in cluster work properly
 5. Set the `admission: pss` options in `cluster.yaml`
-6. Fill in `namespaces` subsection in `pss` section in procedure file
+6. Create the `procedure.yaml` for `migrate_pss` and fill in `namespaces` subsection in `pss` section in procedure file
 7. Run the `manage_pss` procedure with `restart-pods: true` option if it is applicable for solution
 8. Restart pods in all namespaces if `restart-pods: false` option was used on previous step
 9. Verify if the applications in cluster work properly

+It's possible to switch off `PSS` on dev environment for some reason.
+In this case migration procedure become shorter and steps #6,7,8 should be skipped.

 # Procedure Execution